QuiltMC/rfcs/specification/0041-hashed-mappings-specification.md

     - Would allow using it in "taint free" contexts if it ever comes to it (e.g. yarn)
 - Detection of unobfuscated names is now done by checking whether mappings are identity mappings.
   - Detection via annotations was attempted, but required too many special cases (constructors, enum values array, etc.)
-  - Single chracter names in the original mapping have a chance of coinciding with the obfuscated names.
+  - Single character names in the original mapping have a chance of coinciding with the obfuscated names.
     - We decided to treat all single character identity mappings as obfuscated

 ## Prior Art